merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a map service/README.md

 This ensures your credentials do not appear in logs or version control.

 ---
+After deployment, verify your map service in the ArcGIS REST Services Directory or ArcGIS Pro Catalog before promoting to higher environments.

-## 🧾 GaiaBuilder CLI Options
+[^1]: ## 🧾 GaiaBuilder CLI Options
 InstallMapserviceTool and the light version (without an arcpy dependency) command line options are documented [here](https://github.com/merkator-software/GaiaBuilder-manual/wiki/InstallMapserviceTool)

----
-After deployment, verify your map service in the ArcGIS REST Services Directory or ArcGIS Pro Catalog before promoting to higher environments.